jscott0/dino-wiki/Frequently-asked-questions-(FAQ).md

 No, but we understand that improvements in that area are needed.

-# How can I set a dark theme?
+# How to set a dark theme?

 Add the following entry to `~/.config/gtk-3.0/settings.ini`: